codechapin/mlir-examples/examples/001/README.md

 ```shell
 mlir-translate -mlir-to-llvmir 001-simple-return-1.mlir -o 001-simple-return-2.ll
 ```
-The lowered is now in `001-simple-return-2.ll` as LLVM IR.
+The lowered code is now in `001-simple-return-2.ll` as a LLVM IR.

 ## Third pass
 Lower the LLVM IR to Object file